gopine/diary/2019/December/December 9 (Mon).md

 Exploring the possibilities of WebAssembly.

 WebAssembly enables us to run code written in C++, Rust, and other languages in the browser.

+WebAssembly can significantly improve the performance of certain tasks.